ethereum/homestead-guide/source/introduction/what-is-ethereum.rst

 A platform for decentralized apps
 =======================================================================
-A decentralized app, or DApp,
+A decentralized app, or DApp.

 Web 3.0
 ---------------------------------------------------------------

-Ethereum was founded with the goal of
+* A giant decentralized computer.
+* peer-to-peer
+* IPFS (third party)

 Smart contracts